basavaraj-nanjappa/nodejs_tech/e2e_restful_api_webserver.md

 	d.
 All code of a component/module is in one place
 	e.
 None of the Above

+#### Which of below is usually a role to play in MVC based project organization in NodeJS

+	a.
+Router
+	b.
+Controller
+	c.
+Service
+	d.
+DAO
+	e.
+All of the above
+	f.
+None of the above

 #### Separation of concern refers to which of below

 	a.
 Separate request recognizing (matching), parsing from handling of request